So many of us set fitness goals but fail to achieve them.

 2) Focus on mastery over performance

-Mastery goals can encourage persistence when facing challenges or setbacks, viewing obstacles as opportunities to solve problems and learn new skills.
+Similarly, they involve viewing obstacles as opportunities to solve problems and learn new skills.

-Identify skills you might need to learn to reach the outcomes you desire, then consider that skill development an integral part of your overall goal.
+Then, consider that skill development an integral part of your overall goal.

 3) Prioritize goals that are intrinsically motivating